-Dan Ariely and Klaus Wertenbroch (2002) present evidence on homework completion and deadlines.
-The subjects are fifty-one professionals enrolled in a section of a semesterlong executive education class at Sloan (MIT), with three homeworks as a requirement.
+Homework and Deadlines.
+Ariely and Wertenbroch (2002) present evidence on homework completion and deadlines.
+The subjects are 51 professionals enrolled in a section of a semester-long executive education class at Sloan (MIT), with three homeworks as a requirement.
 At the beginning of the semester, they set binding deadlines (with a cost of lower grades for delay) for each of the homeworks.
 According to the standard model, they should set deadlines for the last day of the semester: there is no benefit to setting early deadlines, since they do not receive feedback on the homeworks, and there is a cost of lower flexibility.
 (A maximization without constraints is always preferable to one with constraints.)
 According to a model of self-control, instead, the deadlines provide a useful commitment device.
 Since homework completion is an investment good ($b_2 > 0$), individuals spend less time on it than they wish to ex ante (compare equations (2) and (3)).
 A deadline forces the future self to spend more time on the assignment.
-The results support the self-control model: 68 percent of the deadlines are
+The results support the self-control model: 68 percent of the deadlines are set for weeks prior to the last week, indicating a demand for commitment.6

 This result leaves open two issues.
 First, do the self-set deadlines improve performance relative to a setting with no deadlines?
 Second, is the deadline setting optimal?
-If the individuals are partially naive about the self-control, they will underestimate the demand for commitment (equation (4)).
+If the individuals are partially naive about the self-control, they will under-estimate the demand for commitment (equation (4)).
 In a second (laboratory) experiment, Ariely and Wertenbroch (2002) address both issues.
-Sixty students complete three proofreading assignments within twenty-one days.
-The control group can turn in each assignment at any time within the twenty-one days, a first treatment group can choose three deadlines (as in the class-room setting described above), and a second treatment group faces equalspaced deadlines.
-The first result is that selfset deadlines indeed improve performance: the first treatment group does significantly better than the control group, detecting 50 percent more errors (on average, 105 versus 70) and earning substantially more as a result (on average, \$13 versus \$5).
+Sixty students complete three proofreading assignments within 21 days.
+The control group can turn in each assignment at any time within the 21 days, a first treatment group can choose three deadlines (as in the class-room setting described above), and a second treatment group faces equal-spaced deadlines.
+The first result is that self-set deadlines indeed improve performance: the first treatment group does significantly better than the control group, detecting 50 percent more errors (on average, 105 versus 70) and earning substantially more as a result (on average, \$13 versus \$5).
 The second result is that the deadline setting is not optimal: the group with equal-spaced deadlines does significantly better than the other groups, on average detecting 130 errors and earning \$20.
 This provides evidence of partial naiveté about the self-control problems.